bordemof/Swayzee/README.md

 2. Implement a flag type value like the prerenderReady
 3. Standarize a 404 handling
 4. Dynamicly set multiple ORIGINS.
+### Fix
+1. Ensure all the phantom process get killed when exit or error.

 ## How to start
 1. Point the ORIGIN the url of your server.